Syaw0/blog/_posts/2022-03-18-lanes-in-react.md

 image: /static/react-scheduler.png
 ---

-Previously we've seen how React schedules tasks by their priorities.
+Previously we've seen how React schedules tasks by their priorities, a sample task would be `performConcurrentWorkOnRoot()`, which targets the fiber tree as whole, not the level of work on a single fiber.

-How it is translated into the small "work" in reconciler?

-## `ensureRootIsScheduled()` again
+The concurrent mode is cool because React is able to work on different work on each fiber by their priorities, this low level priority is implement with the concept of "Lane".

+This might sounds jargon, don't worry, we'll dive into it and there are some examples at the end.

+## Three priority systems

-This is one of the entries where scheduling method is called, there is some logic as below
+Take a look at `ensureRootIsScheduled()` again, this is one of the entries where scheduling method is called.

 ```js
 // We use the highest priority lane to represent the priority of the callback.